Tehnix/cred-server/README.md

     3. Users app directory
     4. System app directory

-The file searched for is called .credrc for 1. and 2., and without the dot for 3. and 4..
+The file searched for is called credrc for 1., 3. and 4. and.credrc and 2.
 If none are found, it will use the default configuration.

 Example configuration for a local setup with a SQLite3 database: